Motors and Motor Groups#

 stop motor#

-The stop motor block immediately stops the selected motor or motor group.
+The stop motor stack block immediately stops the selected motor or motor group.

 stop [Motor1 v]